 An absolute necessity for all organizations is to monitor keywords that are related to their brand, regardless of how big or small they might be.
-Most people will be directly mentioning your product, service, brand, or business.
-However, just filtering out results using #brandname or @brandname will not cut it because there are many users that forget to add these hashtags or might use different hashtags all together.
-Therefore, it is important that you also keep track of this information by making use of brand related keywords.
+Most people will directly mention your product, service, brand, or business.
+However, just filtering out results using #brandname or @brandname will not cut it because there are many users that forget to add these hashtags or might use different hashtags together.
+Therefore, it is important that you also keep track of this information by making use of brand-related keywords.
 You can also further improve the monitoring process by searching for commonly misspelled words and product names.

 You can search for this lost information through Twitter’s search operation.
 However, we recommend that you use a social listening tool, which will automate the task for you.

 Monitoring terms that are related to your target industry will help you find customers that might be interested in purchasing from you but have never actually mentioned your product or brand.
 An industry keyword is a term that a customer would use to look up a product or service.
 These are generic terms that are related to the industry your business operates.

 For example, a bookseller could make use of the industry keyword “best stories” in their brand monitoring strategy.